On this page:

 • Let staff and families know where they can get vaccinated.

-• Austin Public Health offers immunizations, including COVID-19 and flu vaccines, to children who are uninsured or Medicaid recipients.
+• Austin Public Health (APH) offers immunizations to children who are uninsured or Medicaid recipients.
 Services are also available to uninsured adults.
-Find out more about appointments and Shot for Tots/Big Shots clinics on the APH Immunizations page
+Find out more about appointments and Shorts for Tots/Big Shots clinics on the APH Immunizations page.

-• Partner with APH to host a vaccine event at your school for staff and families.
+• Partner with APH to host a vaccine event at your school for students, staff, and families.
 Complete this questionnaire to request to host a pop-up vaccination clinic.

 • To host a vaccine information session, complete this questionnaire.
 APH health educators will provide information about the safety, efficacy, and benefits of vaccines.